Toshiko Mori

-Toshiko Mori (born 1951) is a Japanese architect and the founder and principal of New York-based Toshiko Mori Architect, PLLC and Vision Arc.
+Toshiko Mori (born 1951) is a Japanese architect and the founder and principal of New York–based Toshiko Mori Architect, PLLC and Vision Arc.
 She is also the Robert P. Hubbard Professor in the Practice of Architecture at the Harvard University Graduate School of Design.
 In 1995, she became the first female faculty member to receive tenure at the GSD.

 Education

 Mori graduated from Cooper Union in 1971, the Cooper Union School of Architecture in 1976.
 She then received an Honorary MArch from Harvard Graduate School of Design, in 1996.

 Career

 Prior to establishing her own firm, Mori worked for Edward Larrabee Barnes.
 She is licensed as an architect in Connecticut, Florida, Maine, Massachusetts, Michigan, Minnesota, Missouri, New Jersey, New York, Rhode Island, and Washington, D.C.
-At the Harvard University Graduate School of Design, she received tenure in 1995 and chaired the Department of Architecture from 2002–2008.
+At the Harvard University Graduate School of Design, she received tenure in 1995 and chaired the Department of Architecture from 2002 to 2008.
 Mori has taught at the graduate level at Cooper Union School of Architecture, Columbia University, and Yale University.

 Mori is known for her "concern with material innovation and conceptual clarity."
 Her projects include the A.R.T.
 New York theater, the canopy at the Brooklyn Children's Museum, Pembroke Hall at Brown University, exhibit design at MoMA and the Cooper Hewitt, Smithsonian Design Museum, and numerous residential projects in the United States, Taiwan, China, and Austria.

 As a member of the World Economic Forum's Global Agenda Council on the Future of Cities, Mori leads research and inquiry into sustainable architecture, enhancing cities' livability, and creating efficient urban services.
 Mori is also on the board of directors of Architecture For Humanity, a nonprofit dedicated to design innovation and community involvement.

 In 2015, Mori's ecological cultural center in the Senegalese village of Sinthian opened.
 The building's pitched roof is a sophisticated water-collection system that siphons rainwater into a cistern, providing 30 percent of Sinthian's overall consumption.
 In 2019 her Fass school and teachers' residence in the same country was opened.

-Mori is an Independent Member of the Board of Directors at Dassault Systèmes.
+Mori is an Independent Member of the board of directors at Dassault Systèmes.